QuinnFreedman/Camera3/README.md

 ```

 Of course, if you want more control, you can specify your own configurations and add additional listeners, instead of using the minimum defaluts.

+## Documentation

+For a more complete example of camera3 in use, check out the camera3demo app in this repository.

+You can read the official docs [here](QuinnFreedman.github.io/Camera3)